SamsungLabs/unsupervised-face-restoration/README.md

 ### Synthetic Dataset
 To reproduce our results on synthetic dataset, download the [CelebA-Test dataset](https://xinntao.github.io/projects/gfpgan) (Both HQ and LQ).
 We provide script to generate our synthetic dataset described in the paper.
-Place the high-quality (512x512) face images in a directory and run:
+Place the high-quality (512x512) face images in a directory (hq_dir) and run:
 ```
 cd data_prep
 python generate_LQ_from_HQ.py --hq_dir ../data/entire_sets/CelebA-Test/celeba_512_validation --results_dir 4x-downsampling-severe-noise --iso_min 3200 --iso_max 3200 --scale 4